Interim guidance on the use of rapid antigen detection tests for the identification of SARS-CoV-2 infection

 Test performance

-Data continues to accumulate regarding the performance characteristics of RADTs.
-The performance of these tests can be impacted by a number of variables, including symptom status, viral load, the individual performing the test (self-testing versus tests performed by a health care professional or trained person) and the sampling collection method (e.g. NP versus nasal).
+The performance of these RADTs can be impacted by a number of variables, including symptom status, viral load, and the sampling collection method (e.g. NP versus nasal).
 Correct interpretation of test results is also critical for effective utilization.
 This issue can be particularly pronounced for those who are new to using the tests, and have limited experience in the range of band intensity.

 Specificity of RADTs is typically excellent, while sensitivity tends to be more of a concern.
-A 2021 Cochrane review found that while specificity for all tests considered was high (~99%), sensitivity was lower.Footnote 3 The tests were found to be 72% sensitive in people with symptoms, and 58% sensitive in people without symptoms.
+A 2021 Cochrane review found that while specificity for all tests considered was high (~99%), sensitivity was lower.Footnote 3 The tests were found to be 73% sensitive in people with symptoms, and 54% sensitive in people without symptoms.
 Furthermore, sensitivity was 95% among individuals with high viral loads compared to 41% among individuals with lower viral loads.
 These findings are consistent with internal National Microbiology Laboratory (NML) data demonstrating improved concordance between RADTs and molecular tests in samples with higher viral loads.
+The data on performance of RADTS on new SARS-CoV-2 Omicron variants suggests lower sensitivity, which can be mitigated through repeated testing or PCR confirmation for patients in high-risk groups.
 This data comparing the Delta and early Omicron strains can be viewed in Appendix 1.

 A visual comparison demonstrating the timelines of antigen and molecular test positivity during acute infection can also be seen in an article by Drain in the January 20, 2022 edition of the New England Journal of Medicine."Footnote 4